Kong/docs.konghq.com/app/studio/1.2.x/deploy-to-dev-portal.md

 From Kong Studio:

-* Open the spec you want to deploy to the Developer Portal
+1. Open the spec you want to deploy to the Developer Portal.
-* Click on the **caret menu** and select **Deploy to Kong Portal**
+2. Click on the **caret menu** and select **Deploy to Kong Portal**.

 ![Menu](https://doc-assets.konghq.com/studio/1.0/dev-portal/01-menu.png)

-Kong Studio will prompt you for information to connect to your **Kong Admin API**
+Kong Studio will prompt you for information to connect to your **Kong Admin API**.

-* Enter your API URL
+3. Enter your API URL.
     * >Note: The URL here is the **ADMIN** **API** url set by the `admin_api_uri` property
-* Enter the Workspace for the Developer Portal you want to upload the spec  to
+4. Enter the Workspace for the Developer Portal you want to upload the spec  to.
-* If your Admin API uses RBAC, enter the Token for to access the Workspace
+5. If your Admin API uses RBAC, enter the Token for to access the Workspace.

 ![Connect to Kong](https://doc-assets.konghq.com/studio/1.0/dev-portal/02-connect-to-kong.png)

-* Click **Connect to Kong** to validate Kong Studio’s connection.
+6. Click **Connect to Kong** to validate Kong Studio’s connection.

 ### Step 2.
 Deploy a Spec file